r-badani/vscode-cxui-snippets/README.md

 1. Reload Visual Studio Code

-This extension is created and maintained by [Rushabh Badani](https://wwwin-github.cisco.com/rubadani) CX, UI Engineer, Toronto, Canada.
-Email `rubadani@cisco.com` if you find have any issue regarding the extension.
+Email `rubadani@cisco.com` if you find any issue regarding the extension.